voxpupuli/puppet-logstash/CONTRIBUTING.md

 * Ruby
 * [Bundler](http://bundler.io/)
 * Puppet (You should be able to run `puppet module install`
+* Docker or Vagrant/Virtualbox for the acceptance tests

 You can then set up the test enviroment with:
 ```bash